semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 :::info Prerequisites
 - GitLab MR comments are only available to logged-in Semgrep Cloud Platform users.
-- The **SEMGREP_APP_TOKEN** added among your CI/CD variables in GitLab.
+- Established connection between GitLab and Semgrep Cloud Platform.
+The **SEMGREP_APP_TOKEN** added among your CI/CD variables in GitLab.
 See the [CI providers listed in Semgrep Cloud Platform](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#ci-providers-listed-in-semgrep-cloud-platform) section and [GitLab CI/CD variables](https://docs.gitlab.com/ee/ci/variables/) in GitLab documentation.
 :::

 This section documents how to enable Semgrep Cloud Platform to post comments on merge requests.